LearnLib/ralib/README.md

 `sudo python Adapter/main.py --configFile config.cfg`
 (the adapter should display all the parameters used and start running)

-Now comes the interesting part, instead of running LearnLib, we now run the RALib setup.
+Now comes the interesting part, instead of running LearnLib, we configure and run the RALib setup.
+5. In the project root, create a new folder (say 'run') in which you copy 'ralib.jar' and the contents of 'inputs/tcp'. 'cd' to that directory.
+6. Configure the parameters of 'tcp.properties' (the configuration file for the TCP adapter integrated into RALib) so that it can connect to the network adapter.
+ * localCommunicationPort 'config.cfg' of network adapter should match senderPort in 'tcp.properties'
+7. Configure the input configuration file config_realtcp according to preference.
+You can use it as is.
+8. Run the command
+` java -cp ralib.jar -jar ralib.jar sul-analyzer -f config_realtcp `

+If everything was set up correctly, learning should commence.

 The remainder of this file comprises content copied from the README.md of a stable version